Baseline Research Program

 Created by the Victorian Government and Monash University in 1987, MUARC’s initial mandate was to undertake research into issues relevant to Victoria’s road safety policy formulation.
 At that time, the State’s annual road deaths had plateaued at 750 and a 12-fold serious injury record persisted through the 1980s.
 This unconscionable burden of injury motivated the establishment of MUARC and subsequently led to the evidence-based strategic approach to reduce loss of life and serious injury that has become the hallmark of Victoria’s Road Safety Strategy.

-Through its Baseline Research Program, MUARC has driven a core program of internationally respected, high-impact research through an integrated network of Victorian government agencies responsible for road safety: Transport for Victoria, the TAC, VicRoads, the Department of Justice, Victoria Police, and the Department of Health and Human Services.
+Through its Baseline Road Safety Research Program, MUARC has driven a core program of internationally respected, high-impact research through an integrated network of Victorian government agencies responsible for road safety: Road Safety Victoria (part of Department of Transport Victoria), the Transport Accident Commission (TAC), the Department of Justice and Community Safety (DJCS), Victoria Police, and the Department of Health (DOH).
 The MUARC model has underpinned an impressive, coordinated and long-term history of advances in road safety policy and programming.
 There are no other comparable safety research partnerships anywhere in the world.

 The collaborative road safety partnership forged between Monash and Victorian agencies has positioned Victoria at the forefront of road safety nationally, and has convincingly established MUARC as a world leader in the field.